-- Exercise 1: Have your loved one say some "automatics."
-Examples of automatics are counting, saying the alphabet, naming the days of the week and months of the year.
+- Have your loved one say some automatics, such as counting, saying the alphabet, or naming the days of the week and months of the year.

-- Exercise 2: Have your loved one sing some well known songs, such as Happy Birthday, America, and Take Me Out To The Ballgame.
+- Have your loved one sing some well known songs, such as Happy Birthday or Take Me Out To The Ballgame.

-- Exercise 3 Name a word and have your loved one say a word meaning the opposite.
-An example is to say "hot" and the answer is "cold."
+- Name a word and have your loved one say a word meaning the opposite, for example, hot and cold.

-- Exercise 4: Have your loved one name objects in the room, such as chair, lamp, and picture.
+- Have your loved one name objects in the room, such as chair, lamp, and picture.

-- Exercise 5: Describe an object and have your loved one name it.
-An example is to say "something used to cut paper" and the answer is "scissors."
+- Describe an object and have your loved one name it.
+For example, the object is something used to cut paper, and the word is scissors.

-- Exercise 6: Have your loved one name as many items in a category as he can.
-An example is "fruit" and they tell you as many fruits as they can think of like oranges, apples, grapes.
+- Have your loved one name as many items in a category as he can.
+For example, a category is fruit, and oranges, apples, and grapes are all fruit.

-- Exercise 7: Name three things and have your loved one tell how they are alike.
-An example is tiger, giraffe, and lion and the answer is "animals."
+- Name 3 things and have your loved one tell how they are alike.
+For example, tiger, giraffe, and lion are all animals.

-- Exercise 8: Name words and have your loved one tell you what they mean.
+- Name words and have your loved one tell you what they mean.

-- Exercise 9: Have your loved one copy or write numbers, letters, and words.
+- Have your loved one copy or write numbers, letters, and words.

-- Exercise 10: Show your loved one an object or picture and have them write down what they see.
+- Show your loved one an object or picture and have him write down what he sees.

-- Exercise 11: Have your loved one practice writing out information about themselves like name, address, and telephone number.
+- Have your loved one practice writing information about himself like name, address, and telephone number.

-- Exercise 12: Give your loved one a word and have them write a sentence using it.
+- Give your loved one a word and have him write a sentence using it.

-- Exercise 13: Have your loved one do a crossword puzzle or word scramble.
+- Have your loved one do a crossword puzzle or word scramble.

-- Exercise 15: Have your loved one match a picture to a word.
+- Have your loved one match a picture to a word.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.